djsplice/lmnt_marketplace_plugin/docs/plugin_workflow.md

     *   The Printers API coordinates with the Marketplace API to authenticate the user, retrieve their account information, and return their User JWT.
     *   This JWT should be used to call the /api/register-printer endpoint with the printer's name and description.

-2.  **Printer Registration (Prerequisite)**:
+2.  **Printer Registration & Key Management**:
-    *   A printer is registered with the Marketplace API via the `/api/register-printer` endpoint.
-The plugin provides an API endpoint which is exposed as an Moonraker RPC method: `POST /machine/lmnt_marketplace/register_printer` - so it can be called as such: `http://mainsail.lmnt.local/machine/lmnt_marketplace/register_printer`.
-During this process, a unique plaintext Printer-Specific Encryption Key (PSEK) is generated for the printer.
-    *   The Marketplace API coordinates with the Cloud Custodial Wallet Service (CWS) to encrypt this plaintext PSEK.
-This typically involves the Marketplace API calling CWS's `POST /ops/encrypt-data` endpoint with the plaintext PSEK.
-CWS encrypts it using its internal `masterPrinterKekCwsId` and returns the KEK-encrypted PSEK.
+    *   **Identity Keypair Generation**: Upon first registration via `POST /machine/lmnt_marketplace/register_printer`, the plugin generates a persistent public/private keypair (`NaCl PrivateKey`).
+This keypair serves as the printer's unique, long-term identity.
+    *   **Secure Key Storage**: The **private key** is stored securely on the printer's local filesystem and **never leaves the device**.
+    *   **Public Key Registration**: The corresponding **public key** is sent to the LMNT Marketplace and associated with the printer's account.
+This public key allows the marketplace to encrypt data specifically for this printer.
-    *   The Marketplace API then returns this KEK-encrypted PSEK and a long-lived printer-specific JSON Web Token (JWT) to the printer/plugin.
+    *   **Authentication**: The marketplace issues a long-lived JSON Web Token (JWT) to the printer for authenticating subsequent API requests.
-    *   The plugin stores this KEK-encrypted PSEK (let's refer to it as `kek_encrypted_psek_for_gcode_encryption`) and the JWT locally and securely.
-    *   Future enhancements may include a web interface integrated with Mainsail/Fluidd for easier user interaction.

-2.  **Plugin Authentication**:
-    *   The plugin uses this long-lived JWT to authenticate all its requests to the LMNT Marketplace API endpoints (e.g., `/api/get-print-job`, `/api/report-print-status`).
-    *   The plugin is responsible for securely storing and managing this JWT.
-    *   It should also handle JWT refresh mechanisms if the marketplace API supports token refreshing to maintain continuous operation.

 ## 3. Print Job Acquisition

-The plugin periodically polls the marketplace to check for new print jobs assigned to the printer.
+The plugin periodically polls the marketplace to check for new print jobs.

-1.  **Polling Endpoint**: `GET /api/get-print-job`
+1.  **Polling Endpoint**: `GET /api/poll-print-queue`
-2.  **Authentication**: The request must include the valid long-lived JWT in the authorization header.
+2.  **Authentication**: The request includes the printer's JWT in the authorization header.
-3.  **Request**: No specific request body is typically needed for polling, the endpoint can decrypt the JWT to validate the printer and retrieve important metadata like printerID and the userID its associated with.
+3.  **Job Creation (Marketplace-Side)**:
+    *   When a user sends a job to the printer, the marketplace generates a new, single-use **Data Encryption Key (DEK)**.
+    *   The G-code file is encrypted using this DEK.
+    *   The DEK itself is then encrypted using the printer's **public key**.
+This results in an encrypted package (`gcode_dek_package`) that only the printer can open.
 4.  **Response (Success - Job Available)**: If a job is available, the API returns a JSON payload containing:
     *   `print_job_id` (string): Unique identifier for this print job.
-    *   `purchase_id` (string): Identifier for the original purchase.
+    *   `encrypted_gcode_download_url` (string): A direct URL to download the encrypted G-code file.
-    *   `gcode_download_url_proxy`: The Marketplace API endpoint for downloading the G-code (e.g., `/api/print/download-gcode?job_id=xxx`).
-    *   `psek_encrypted_gcode_dek` (string): The G-code's Data Encryption Key (DEK), which has been encrypted with the printer's plaintext PSEK (this encryption happens in the Webslicer).
+    *   `gcode_dek_package` (string): The DEK, encrypted with the printer's public key.
+Only the printer's private key can decrypt this package.
-    *   `kek_encrypted_psek_for_gcode_encryption` (string): The printer's PSEK, which itself has been encrypted by a CWS Key Encryption Key (KEK).
-This is the key the plugin needs to send to CWS to get the plaintext PSEK.
+    *   `gcode_iv_hex` (string): The Initialization Vector (IV) used for G-code encryption.
     *   Other relevant job details.
-5.  **Response (Success - No Job)**: If no job is available, the API returns an appropriate response (e.g., an empty list or a specific status code).

 ## 4. G-code Decryption and Secure Streaming

-Once the plugin receives job details, it uses a sophisticated, secure process to decrypt and print the model without ever writing the decrypted G-code to disk.
+Once the plugin receives the job details, it uses a secure, two-step process to decrypt and print the model without ever writing the decrypted G-code to disk.

-1.  **Fetch Encrypted G-code**: The plugin downloads the encrypted G-code by calling a marketplace API endpoint (`/api/print/download-gcode`), which acts as a secure proxy to the file's storage location (e.g., GCS).
+1.  **Fetch Encrypted G-code**: The plugin downloads the encrypted G-code from the `encrypted_gcode_download_url`.

-2.  **Decrypt G-code DEK**: The plugin securely retrieves the G-code's Data Encryption Key (DEK).
-This involves:
+2.  **Step 1: Decrypt the Data Encryption Key (DEK)**:
-    a.
-Calling the CWS to decrypt the printer's KEK-encrypted PSEK.
+    *   The plugin uses the printer's unique **private key** (stored locally) to decrypt the `gcode_dek_package`.
+    *   This reveals the plaintext **DEK**, which is the key needed to decrypt the actual G-code file.
+This step ensures that only the intended printer can access the G-code's key.

+3.  **Step 2: Decrypt G-code to In-Memory File**:
-    b.
-Using the now-plaintext PSEK to decrypt the `psek_encrypted_gcode_dek` locally, yielding the final G-code DEK (a Fernet key).
+    *   Using the now-plaintext DEK and the provided IV (`gcode_iv_hex`), the plugin decrypts the entire G-code file's content.

-3.  **Decrypt G-code to In-Memory File**: Using the G-code DEK, the plugin decrypts the *entire* G-code file content.
-Instead of writing it to disk, it places the decrypted content into an anonymous, in-memory file using the Linux `memfd_create` syscall.
+    *   Instead of writing it to disk, it places the decrypted content into an anonymous, in-memory file using the Linux `memfd_create` syscall.
     *   **Security Note**: This is the core of the security model.
-The decrypted G-code exists only in RAM and is never stored on any physical disk, preventing unauthorized access or recovery.
+The decrypted G-code exists only in RAM, preventing unauthorized access.

-4.  **Securely Stream to Klipper via G-Code Macro Bridge**: The plugin hands off the in-memory G-code to Klipper for native printing using a non-invasive G-code macro.
+4.  **Securely Stream to Klipper**: The plugin hands off the in-memory G-code to Klipper for native printing.
-    a.  **Duplicate File Descriptor**: The plugin creates a duplicate of the in-memory file's descriptor using `os.dup()`.
-This is a critical step that allows safe ownership transfer to the Klipper process.
-    b.  **Register FD with Secure Print Module**: The plugin calls its own Klipper extension (`secure_print.py`) via a custom `SET_GCODE_FD FD=<fd_number>` command.
-This makes the file descriptor available within the Klipper environment.
+    a.  **Register File Descriptor**: The plugin calls a custom Klipper command (`REGISTER_ENCRYPTED_FILE`) to pass the file descriptor of the in-memory G-code to Klipper.
-    c.  **Initiate Print via Virtual Filename**: The plugin tells Moonraker to start a print using the standard `SDCARD_PRINT_FILE` command, but with a specially crafted filename (e.g., `FILENAME=virtual_12345.gcode`).
+    b.  **Initiate Print via Virtual Filename**: The plugin starts the print using the standard `SDCARD_PRINT_FILE` command with a specially crafted `virtual_` filename.
-    d.  **Macro Interception**: A G-code macro in `printer.cfg` intercepts the `SDCARD_PRINT_FILE` command.
-Seeing the `virtual_` prefix, it redirects the call to the `secure_print.py` module.
+    c.  **Macro Interception**: A G-code macro in `printer.cfg` intercepts this command, sees the `virtual_` prefix, and redirects the call to the `secure_print.py` module, which handles the final handoff to Klipper's print system.
-    e.  **Native Klipper Printing**: The `secure_print` module retrieves the file descriptor registered in step (b) and passes it to Klipper's `virtual_sdcard` module.
-Klipper then reads from this descriptor as if it were a regular file on disk, enabling full, native print management and statistics.

 ## 5. Print Status Monitoring and Reporting